jtgis/athabascaUniversityBCISresources/README.md

 <a href="https://jtgis.github.io/athabascaUniversityBCISresources/resources/">Resources</a>

 # Contributing
-Add a new course, section, or unit using the following html.
+Add a new course, section, or unit using the following html added to /resources/index.html.
 Ordered alphabetically.

 ```
 <h2><a href = "Link to course syllabus">Course name</a></h2>